Applying for co-naturalization of a minor child

 Service description

-Naturalization grants you German citizenship.
-This makes you an equal citizen of the Federal Republic of Germany with all the associated rights and obligations.
+Upon naturalization, you will acquire German citizenship.
+This makes you a citizen of the Federal Republic of Germany with equal rights and obligations.

-- exercise your right to vote in local elections, state elections, and elections to the German Bundestag and the European Parliament.
+- exercise your right to vote in local elections, state elections, the German Bundestag, and the European Parliament.

 -

-Enjoy freedom of movement within the European Union (EU), i.e.
+enjoy freedom of movement within the European Union (EU), meaning

 - move freely within the EU,

-- work as an employee or self-employed person in the EU, and
+- work as an employee or self-employed person within the EU, and

 - travel to many countries outside the EU without a visa.

-The competent authority is the citizenship authority of your place of residence.
+The competent authority is the citizenship office in your place of residence.

 Prerequisites

-- You must have been legally resident in Germany for 5 years.
-If you have been married or in a registered civil partnership for at least 2 years, the required period of residence can be reduced to 4 years.
+- They must have been living legally in Germany for 5 years.
+If you have been married for at least 2 years or are in a registered civil partnership, the required period of residence may be reduced to 4 years.

-- Your minor child can be naturalized with you if you have custody of the child and live with them in a family community.
+- Your minor child can be naturalized along with you if you have custody of the child and live with them in a family household.
 The child to be naturalized must have been residing in Germany for three years.

-- Your identity and nationality must be clear.
+- Your identity and nationality have been verified.

 - You have legal capacity or are legally represented.
-In the naturalization process, you generally have legal capacity if you are 16 years of age or older.
+In the naturalization process, you generally have legal capacity if you have reached the age of 16.

 -